xrdocs/application-hosting/_tutorials/2016-07-09-using-iperf-netconf-to-affect-ospf-path-cost.md

 *  Set up a couple of paths between two routers.
 In this example we connect the routers back-to-back and set up ECMP (equal cost multipath) links between them.
 One interface is forcefully selected as the reference link based on OSPF cost configuration.

 *  Use a monitoring technique to determine the bandwidth, jitter, latency etc. parameters along the traffic path.
-In this example we use iperf running inside a container.
+In this example we use iperf inside a container.

-*  Simulate network degradation (through link flaps) to test a python app that uses iperf's results to detect the flaps and causes failover by changing the OSPF path cost over a netconf session.
+*  Simulate network degradation (through link flaps) to test a python app (inside the LXC) that uses iperf's results to detect the flaps and causes failover by changing the OSPF path cost over a netconf session.

 This is illustrated below: